Champions League of Darts

-The Champions League of Darts, also known as the Paddy Power Champions League of Darts for sponsorship purposes, was an annual non-ranking darts tournament organised by the Professional Darts Corporation.
+The Champions League of Darts, also known as the Paddy Power Champions League of Darts for sponsorship purposes, was a non-ranking darts tournament organised by the Professional Darts Corporation held each year in September from 2016 until 2019.
 Featuring just the top eight players in the PDC, it was played over two days in a group stage, and then knockout format and was the smallest of the PDC's televised premier events.

 It was first held in September 2016 at the Motorpoint Arena in Cardiff, the inaugural champion was Phil Taylor.
 The next two were then won by Mensur Suljović and Gary Anderson, before the final champion was Michael van Gerwen in 2019.
 Following the cancellation of the 2020 tournament, owing to the COVID-19 pandemic, the tournament was quietly shelved by the PDC.

 The tournament was the first PDC event to be broadcast on the BBC.

 History

 The details of the inaugural tournament were announced by the PDC on 9 February 2016, in conjunction with the announcement of a new broadcasting deal between the PDC and the BBC.
 With the PDC 2016 calendar having already been announced in August 2015, a Barnsley round of the PDC Player Championship was moved to accommodate it.
 A second Champions League tournament was duly announced as part of the August 2016 release of the 2017 calendar.
 A further two editions were held, before the fifth edition, which was due to be held in 2020, was cancelled as a result of the COVID-19 pandemic.
 The tournament was subsequently shelved by the PDC.

 In addition to the prize money allocated to players, the tournament was known for a £100,000 cash prize given to the crowd in the event of a nine-dart finish.
 This prize was believed to be the biggest crowd prize in world sport.